betterscientificsoftware/bssw.io/Articles/Blog/GinkgoSustainableSoftwareInAnAcademicEnvironment.md

 [Hartwig Anzt](https://github.com/hartwiganzt) is a Helmholtz Young Investigator Group leader at the Steinbuch Centre for Computing at the Karlsruhe Institute of Technology, Germany.
 He also holds a Senior Research Scientist position in Jack Dongarra's [Innovative Computing Lab](http://www.icl.utk.edu/) at the University of Tennessee, USA.
 Hartwig Anzt has a strong background in numerical mathematics, specializes in iterative methods and preconditioning techniques for the next-generation hardware architectures, and has a long track record of high-quality software development.
 He is author of the [MAGMA-sparse](http://icl.cs.utk.edu/magma/) open source software package, managing lead and developer of the [Ginkgo project](https://ginkgo-project.github.io/), and part of the ["Production-ready, Exascale-enabled Krylov Solvers for Exascale Computing" (PEEKS)](http://icl.utk.edu/peeks/) effort delivering production-ready numerical linear algebra libraries as part of the [Exascale Computing Project](https://www.exascaleproject.org/).

 <!---
-Publish: preview
+Publish: yes
-RSS update: 2019-01-23
+RSS update: 2019-02-11
-Categories: reliability
+Categories: reliability, development
-Topics: testing
+Topics: testing, design
 Tags: bssw-blog-article
 Level: 2
 Prerequisites: default